-As of June 30, 2016, the assessment of the income tax returns of the Company and its subsidiaries is as follows:
+As of September 30, 2016, the assessment of the income tax returns of the Company and its subsidiaries is as follows:

-The assessment of income tax returns The Company Assessed and approved up to 2014 Mitsumichi Industrial Co., Ltd. Assessed and approved up to 2014 Zhangjiagang Zengshing Machinery & Electronics Co., Ltd. Assessed and approved up to 2014 Zhangjiagang Free Trade Zone Cheau Hsing Machinery & Electronics Co., Ltd. Assessed and approved up to 2014 Zhangjiagang Trading Co., Ltd. Assessed and approved up to 2014 Zeng Hsing Industrial Co., Ltd (VN) Assessed and approved up to 2014 Shinco Technologies Limited (VN) Assessed and approved up to 2014 a.
+The assessment of income tax returns The Company Assessed and approved up to 2014 Mitsumichi Industrial Co., Ltd. Assessed and approved up to 2014 Zhangjiagang Zengshing Machinery & Assessed and approved up to 2014 Electronics Co., Ltd. Assessed and approved up to 2014 Zhangjiagang Free Trade Zone Cheau Assessed and approved up to 2014 Hsing Machinery & Electronics Co., Ltd. Assessed and approved up to 2014 Zhangjiagang Trading Co., Ltd. Assessed and approved up to 2014 Zeng Hsing Industrial Co., Ltd (VN) Assessed and approved up to 2014 Shinco Technologies Limited (VN) Assessed and approved up to 2014 a.
 Earnings per share-basic